meteor7710/AlyraProjet2/README.md

 #### Proposal function tests
 #### Vote function tests
 ### Voting scenarios tests
+In this section we will review complete scenarios from voters add to votes results.
 #### Scenario 1 - 4 voters  - 3 proposals - 1 winner
 In this Scenario we will have 4 voters.
 Voter 1 submits 2 proposals and voter 2 the third proposals.
 Voters 1,2 and 3 vote for proposal 2 and voter 4 votes for proposal 3.
 We validates that proposal 2 is the winner and that all voters data and proposals data are correctly updated.
 #### Scenario 2 - 6 voters (5 votes)  - 7 proposals - 2 winners
 In this Scenario we will have 6 voters.
 Voter 1 submits 4 proposals.
 Voter 2,5,6 submit each one a proposal.
 Voters 1 and 2 vote for proposal 1.
 Voter 3 vote for proposal 2.
 Voter 4 and 6 vote for proposal 6.
 Voter 5 doesn't votes.
 We validates that proposal 1 is the winner even if proposal 6 as the same vote count.
 The tallyVotes function keep only the first winner in case equality.
-The we will check that all voters data and proposals data are correctly updated.
+Then we will check that all voters data and proposals data are correctly updated.